lilhumza/Bank/README.md

 - BankTellerMainTemo is a tester for the BankTeller and will be incorporated into the proper main
 - Need to include the balance in text files and BankTeller Methods
 - ability to view stats

+***Tasks***
+- Security Questions
+ - For the security questions, make an arraylist that the questions are added to, and make it keep reminding them.
+- Making sure that it does not generate the same random number for the account file.
+- Let user choose their own PIN.
+- Change account number to 6 digits.
+- Transfer balances from one account to another account.
+- Make accounts that are limited and do not have as much capabilites as main accounts (i.e. student/children accounts).
+(Maybe)